lidaof/modbedtools/README.md

 optional arguments:
-  -h, --help            show this help message and exit -g, --cpg             output for both C/G bases in CpG, assumes base is C -c CUTOFF, --cutoff CUTOFF
+  -h, --help            show this help message and exit -g, --cpg             output for both C/G bases in CpG, assumes base is C -a, --m6a-unlisted-as-unmet
+                        for reads carrying an m6A entry (A+a or T-a) in the MM tag: treat every A the read covers that the entry does not list as unmethylated (the MM tag's implicit '.' semantics).
+Reads without any m6A entry are always skipped. default: off, only listed positions are used
+  -c CUTOFF, --cutoff CUTOFF
                         methylation cutoff, >= cutoff as methylated. default: 0.5 -r REFERENCE, --reference REFERENCE